Parametrix construction of the transition probability density of the solution to an SDE driven by $\alpha$-stable noise: Time derivative of . Proof of Theorem

-Similarly, the required statement for $\Psi$ can be obtained.
-Recall that $\Psi_t(x,y)$ is given by (uniformly convergent) series, and for each summand both its differentiability w.r.t. $t$ and the bound (\ref{42}) are proved for $(t, y)\not \in \Upsilon$.
-Again, by the dominated convergence theorem this leads to the same properties for the whole sum.
-To get the continuity w.r.t. $x$, we again use the dominated convergence theorem. \end{proof}
+Similarly, one can obtain the required statement for $\Psi$.
+Recall that $\Psi_t(x,y)$ is given by the (uniformly convergent) series, and for each term both its differentiability in $t$ and the bound (\ref{42}) are proved for $(t, y)\not \in \Upsilon$.
+Then by the dominated convergence theorem we get the same properties for the whole sum.
+To get the continuity with respect to $x$, we again use the dominated convergence theorem. \end{proof}